akkartik/mu/shell/README.md

   results.
 Hit `ctrl-m` to focus on the `...` after a run, and browse how the _trace_ of how the results were computed.
 [Here's a 2-minute demo](https://archive.org/details/akkartik-mu-2021-05-31).

-3. If your Qemu installation supports them, an `-accel` arguments will speed up emulation.
+3. If your Qemu installation supports them, an `-accel` argument will speed up emulation.
 Try `-accel help` to list your options.

   Once you select an accelerator, I recommend also adjusting the `responsiveness` mask in shell/evaluate.mu, which controls how frequently the fake screen updates within the REPL.
-Smaller values will seem more responsive, larger values will leave more time to run your programs.
-I like to see the screen update about once a second.
+Smaller values will seem more responsive, larger values will run your programs faster.
+I like to see the fake screen update about once a second.
 Some suggested values depending on how fast your Qemu is running:

   - `-accel kvm` on a T420s running Linux: `0xffff/responsiveness=64k`
   - `-accel tcg` on a 2019 Mac: `0xfff/responsiveness=4k`